10-3-pursuit/nyc-open-data-hackathon/readme.md

 ## Presentation

-Each team will give a 5 minute on Monday, May 20th.
+Each team will give a 5 minute presentation on Monday, May 20th.
 Make sure your presentation captures the essence and impact of your solution effectively.

 ## Get Started